bburns/dnd-rules/README.md

     yarn start

-It will open [http://localhost:3000](http://localhost:3000) in the browser - the page will reload as you make edits.
+It will open [http://localhost:3000](http://localhost:3000) in the browser - the page will reload as you make edits, including to the rules file.

 ## Deploy Site